 (Solely online media sites or online editions of offline newspapers, magazines and journals)

-For which industries is it better to choose WordPress?
+For which industries are it better to choose WordPress and why?

 Personal blog or personal website

 (Websites for expressing individual’s opinions and sharing experiences in a form of blog)

 Periodically publishing blog posts and managing comments are the main requirements for the blogging sites devoted to site owner’s passion, be it a hobby or a business.
 This is for sure within the capacity of Drupal.
 However, it’s not the best solution if other advanced functionality isn’t going to be used.
 WordPress, being a self-hosted blogging platform, offers custom domain names, more than 3,000 themes and more than 35,000 plugins.
 All this allows blog authors to adapt blogs to their tastes and needs, cheaper and faster than with Drupal.
 Also, the low learning curve is a benefit for beginners.

 (Sites for self-promotion through the demonstration of the projects examples)

 Websites created by individuals about themselves, aimed to show the proofs of their skills and experience in a particular sphere, are quite simple and static.
 They contain photo galleries or other collections of works which don’t get updated very often, and minimum interactivity with site visitors is required.
 So WordPress is a suitable quick and cost-effective solution with a low learning curve.

 (Sites for informing fans about the lives of famous people and their activity)

 Official websites representing the life and work of musicians, artists, film or sport stars usually don’t need sophisticated systems.
 Even with a lot of visual, video and audio content, Drupal could be an unduly complicated solution, while WordPress is faster to set up and easier to maintain.